South Carolina Gamecocks football under Steve Spurrier: 2010 season

 The hyped freshmen led South Carolina to a season-opening home win over Southern Miss.
-The Gamecocks re-entered the national rankings, and would not leave them again until September 2014.
+The Gamecocks re-entered the top 25, and would not leave it again until 2014.
 Staying at home, South Carolina defeated No. 22 Georgia by nine points, with the defense holding Georgia to their fewest points in the rivalry since 1904.
 Next, the Gamecocks defeated Furman at home.
-In their first road game, South Carolina blew a double-digit halftime lead against Cam Newton and No. 17 Auburn, losing by eight points.
+In their first road game, South Carolina blew a double-digit halftime lead and lost to Cam Newton and No. 17 Auburn.
 Quarterbacks Garcia and Shaw each had two turnovers in the fourth quarter.
 South Carolina had a bye week before hosting defending national champion No. 1 Alabama, and College GameDay.
 Garcia had the "best game of his career" and led an upset over the Crimson Tide, the first win over a top-ranked team in school history and the program's "biggest win ever".
 Spurrier improved to 3–1 against Nick Saban; his third top-ten win at South Carolina was also a school record.
 However, despite three sacks and career nights from several offensive players, the Gamecocks were upset at Kentucky, the first loss to the Wildcats in Spurrier's career.
 Tailback Brian Maddox carried South Carolina to a difficult bounceback win at Vanderbilt, their first SEC road win since 2008.
 The Gamecocks then returned home to defeat Tennessee.
-Alshon Jeffery, by now having two or three players covering him every play, broke the game's late tie with a seventy-yard touchdown.
+Alshon Jeffery, by now having two or three players covering him every play, broke the game's late tie.
 Hosting No. 17 Arkansas, the Gamecocks were torched by the Razorbacks in passing and rushing, enduring their worst home loss since 2005.